vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_wake-up-alarm-light.md

 <img src="images_wake-up/node-red_wake-up_flow.png" alt="Node-RED wake-up flow" width="100%">
 </a>

-The first flow, to control the LED strip manually with a smart button, is build up with these nodes:
+The first flow, to control the LED strip manually with a smart button, is built up with these nodes:
 * In node (this node is part of the module `node-red-contrib-zigbee2mqtt`) which is triggered when the button is pressed.
 * Change node to set the state `toggle` to the payload.

-The second flow, to turn ON the LED strip based on the OFF time, is build up with these nodes:
+The second flow, to turn ON the LED strip based on the ON time, is built up with these nodes:
 * HA time node which is triggered at the defined ON time.
 * HA current state node which checks of the flow should continue or stop.
 * Change node to set the state `ON` to the payload.
 * Zigbee2MQTT out node where the smart socket or LED strip is defined.

-The third flow, to turn OFF the LED strip based on the OFF time, is build up with these nodes:
+The third flow, to turn OFF the LED strip based on the OFF time, is built up with these nodes:
 * HA time node which is triggered at the defined OFF time.
 * HA current state node which checks of the flow should continue or stop.
 * Change node to set the state `OFF` to the payload.
 * Zigbee2MQTT out node where the smart socket or LED strip is defined.

-This is the config of the HA time node which trigger an event when the defined time is reached:
+This is the config of the HA time node which triggers an event when the defined time is reached:

 <img src="images_wake-up/node-red_time-node.png" alt="HA time node config" width="400px">

-This is the config of the HA current state node which check if the timer should be active:
+This is the config of the HA current state node which checks if the timer should be active:

 <img src="images_wake-up/node-red_is-active-node.png" alt="" width="400px">